jmonroe33/Recipe-project/README.md

 A simple react app that allows you to save your favorite recipe's !

-Styled with CSS, you are allowed to create recipe's, edit recipe's, and delete recipe's.
+Styled with CSS you are allowed to:
+Create recipe's,
+Edit recipe's,
+and Delete recipe's.

 ## To run project